PritamKundu/Carib_Farm_Java_Appium_POM/README.md

 ----------------------------------------------------------

 ## Run the Automation Script:
-1. Open terminal to the project folder using IntellIJ
-2. Run the testNG.xml file.
+1.Run the testNG.xml file.
-3. After Complete the test execution Report will generate to "allure-result" Folder
-4. Run the "allure serve" in the terminal & view the html report
+2.After Complete the test execution Report will generate to "allure-result" Folder 3.Run the "allure serve" in the terminal & view the html report

 ----------------------------------------------------------